DSCI-310-2024/pycrimeprediction/README.md

 ## License

-`pycrimeprediction` was created by Ekenny02.
+`pycrimeprediction` was created by Cassandra Zhang, Pragya Singhal, James He, and Ethan Kenny.
 It is licensed under the terms of the MIT license.

 ## Credits